This blog may contain affiliate links. Read our disclosure policy for more info.

 When you get to Moraine Lake there’s plenty to do and places to explore.
 Some of my favorite things to do at Moraine Lake include:

-- Visit the Rock Pile – This is the most popular place to see Moraine Lake from.
+• Visit the Rock Pile – This is the most popular place to see Moraine Lake.
 From the parking lot, follow the trail to the left up a few stars until you see the beautiful view of Moraine Lake!
 This is just a short 5-10 minute walk, and there are benches and various viewpoints to enjoy.

-- Rent a canoe – Canoes can be rented from the Moraine Lake Lodge and the price starts at $130 CAD+tax for one hour.
+• Rent a canoe – As we mentioned earlier, canoes can be rented from the Moraine Lake Lodge and the price starts at $140 CAD+tax for one hour.
 The canoes can fit up to three people.
 Rentals include life jackets and because of the stability of Canadian canoes, even those with no or limited experience can give it a try!

-- Stay at the Moraine Lake Lodge – With parking being impossible at Moraine Lake now (more on that below), staying at the only hotel right on the lake is more important than ever.
+• Stay at the Moraine Lake Lodge – With parking being impossible at Moraine Lake now (more on that below), staying at the only hotel right on the lake helps avoid that.
 If you stay at Moraine Lake Lodge you will be right at Moraine Lake for the night and can enjoy both sunrise and sunset.
-Bookings are almost impossible to get, though, so check here for availability and to book as far in advance as possible.
+Bookings are almost impossible to get, though, and can be upwards of $1,000 CAD a night!

 Regardless of what you do, Moraine Lake lives up to its reputation as Canada’s most beautiful lake!

-The road to Moraine Lake is now closed to personal vehicles (new in 2023).
-This means you are not able to drive yourself to Moraine Lake Anymore.
+The road to Moraine Lake is closed to personal vehicles (new as of 2023).
+This means you are not able to drive yourself to Moraine Lake anymore.
 You’ll need to plan ahead to find alternatives to parking at Moraine Lake, which include taking the Roam bus, Parks Canada Park and Ride Shuttle, or an organized tour.
 You can read our complete guide about how to get to Moraine Lake here!

 If you do want to see Moraine Lake at sunrise (and you should!), then your only option is to join this organized tour from Banff.
 The tour begins at 4 am in Banff, and because they are a licensed tour operator, they can access Moraine Lake for sunrise.
-The tour costs $220 CAD and includes not only a visit to Moraine Lake with hot chocolate and coffee to enjoy but also an early morning visit to Lake Louise.
+The tour costs $287 CAD and includes not only a visit to Moraine Lake with hot chocolate and coffee to enjoy but also an early morning visit to Lake Louise.
 That means you can visit two of the busiest lakes in Canada without the crowds or the stress of parking/ shuttles.
-You can book the tour here with free cancelation up to 24 hours before.

 If sunrise isn’t a huge deal to you, then this hop-on-hop-off tour is a great option!
 Not only will you get transport from Banff to Moraine Lake, but it also takes you to other popular spots including Lake Louise and Johnston Canyon.
-It’s also super affordable at only $80 CAD per person!
-This is one of the most popular Banff bus tours though, so you should book online in advance here!
+It’s also super affordable at only $85 CAD per person!
+This is one of the most popular Banff bus tours though, so don’t wait to book.

 4. Explore Lake Louise